Eggs: great for weight loss (and more)

 If you have avoided eggs for years because of the cholesterol story, think again.
 Eggs have always been a great source of nutrients and protein (please, use free-range eggs, they are much better for you).
 For reasons that the scientists don't yet understand, it turns out that they make you feel fuller longer.
 In one study (1), overweight people who started the day with an egg were still eating fewer calories than normal by lunch the following day.
 Eggs have proved to be suitable for breakfast for those attempting to lose weight.
 (2)

-I eat a couple of organic free-range eggs for breakfast almost every morning.
-They are packed with nutrients and are a good source of protein.
-Remember to cook the egg whites, but keep the egg yolk as raw as possible to keep the micro-nutrients intact (egg whites should be cooked because they contain avidin, and trypsin inhibitors which upset digestion.
+Remember to cook egg whites but keep the egg yolk as raw as possible to keep the micro-nutrients intact (egg whites should be cooked because they contain avidin, and trypsin inhibitors which upset digestion.
 Lightly cooking egg whites until they are just white and solid neutralises both these anti-nutrients).

 References